Formalising and Computing the Fourth Homotopy Group of the $3$-Sphere in Cubical Agda: Brunerie's proof that

 \section{Brunerie's proof that $\tyPath{\abs{\brunerie}}{2}$}

 This section concerns the final three Chapters (4--6) of Brunerie's thesis.
 The main goal here is proving that $\tyPath{\abs{\brunerie}}{2}$.

 We will not discuss Chapter 4 in much detail.
 Chapter 4 is devoted to smash products and, in particular, their symmetric monoidal structure.
 Brunerie used this in subsequent chapters to define and prove properties about the \emph{cup product}, a graded multiplicative operation on cohomology groups which will be used to show that $\tyPath{\abs{\brunerie}}{2}$.
-This chapter has turned out to be incredibly difficult to formalize due to the large number of higher coherences involved in the proofs \cite{brunerie18}.
+This chapter has turned out to be incredibly difficult to formalise due to the large number of higher coherences involved in the proofs \cite{brunerie18}.
+In fact, the results of this chapter were proved in detail and fully formalised only $8$ years after the publication of Brunerie's thesis by Ljungström~\cite{axel-smash}.
+We remark that despite the fact that these results have now been made available to us, they are not needed.
+While, with these results, Brunerie's construction of the cup product appears correct, his use of smash products still leads to some rather cumbersome diagram chases (with many coherences which still need verification.)

 Luckily, it turns out that Chapter 4 can be avoided altogether and that this in fact makes some difficult proofs later on very direct.
-For this reason, the results in Chapter 4 were omitted completely from our formalization.
+For this reason, the results in Chapter~4 were omitted completely from our formalisation.
 The reason for this is that all results regarding smash products in Brunerie's thesis concern, in some way, pointed maps out of smash products.
 In this case, we may exploit the adjunction of maps out of smash products and bi-pointed maps:

 Here, $B \to_\star C$ is taken to be pointed by the constant map.
-As shown in~\cite{BLM22}, it is arguably easier to define the cup product on the right-hand side of the adjunction, which effectively means that we never have to work with smash products when formalizing cohomology theory.
+As shown by Brunerie et al.~\cite{BLM22}, it is arguably easier to define the cup product on the right-hand side of the adjunction, which effectively means that we never have to work with smash products when formalising cohomology theory.
+The usefulness of the approach by Brunerie et al.~\cite{BLM22} is not only witnessed by our work---it has been used by Lamiaux et al.~\cite{LLM23} and Ljungström~\&~Mörtberg~\cite{LM24} in the development of cohomology rings and is used to describe the cup product as an instance of the delooping machinery introduced by Wärn~\cite[Section 4.3]{david23}.
+We remark that the same techniques (although independent from~\cite{BLM22}) can be found in the work of Christensen~\&~Scoccola~\cite[Section 2.4]{christensen2020hurewicz} where it is utilised in a discussion of the magma structure on loop spaces.